 Greenville is a tiny city located in the state of Missouri.
 With a population of 441 people and just one neighborhood, Greenville is the 427th largest community in Missouri.

-Greenville is a blue-collar town, with 49.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Greenville is generally considered to be a blue-collar town.
+49.59% of the Greenville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Greenville is a city of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Greenville who work in healthcare suport services (13.22%), sales jobs (11.57%), and teaching (8.26%).

 The per capita income in Greenville in 2022 was $18,110, which is low income relative to Missouri and the nation.
 This equates to an annual income of $72,440 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.